JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 mizuna plant

-Mizuna grows best and will produce tastier leaves during your cool season (when you have an average high temperature between 31°F and 64°F).
+Mizuna greens grow best and will produce tastier leaves during your cool season (when your temps are mostly between 31°F and 64°F).
 Mature mizuna plants can tolerate light frost.
 In some areas, mizuna can be grown under a cold frame over the winter.

 Sow your mizuna seeds in the spring as soon as your soil can be worked.
 For as long as the weather is on the cooler side, plant your mizuna in full sun.